-However, if you want to know how many homes you can legally fit into one acre where you live, you’ll have to consult your local zoning laws.
+However, if you want to know how many homes can legally fit on one acre where you live, you have to consult your local zoning laws.
 Minimum lot sizes vary widely across the country.
 One study of Texas lot sizes found that minimum lot sizes in the studied towns ranged from 6,500 square feet to 16,000 square feet.
 A standard east coast rowhome can be built on a lot as small as 1,400 feet, while some rural areas have minimum lot sizes of one acre (or several acres).

 What Is a Commercial Acre?

 A commercial acre is about 83% of a standard acre.

-The term "commercial acre" originated in the commercial real estate world, to account for the fact that there are portions of a property an owner can’t modify — features like sidewalks, roads, and alleys.
-It's now a legal unit of measurement used in a few states, but most often in dense, urban cities rather than small towns or rural areas.
+The term "commercial acre" originated in the commercial real estate community.
+A commercial acre is the land left over after deducting areas a property owner can’t modify, like sidewalks, roads, and alleys.
+It's now a legal unit of measurement used in a few states, most often by real estate agents in dense urban cities.

 How Much Is an Acre of Land Worth?